carlospolop/Monitor-Backdoor-AppEngine/README.md

-# Monitor & Backdoor Cloud Functions
+# Monitor & Backdoor App Engine

 AppEngine versions generate some data inside a bucket with the format name: `staging.<project-id>.appspot.com`.
 Inside this bucket, it's possible to find a folder called `ae` that will contain a folder per version of the AppEngine app and inside these folders it'll be possible to find the `manifest.json` file.
 This file contains a json with all the files that must be used to create the specific version.
 Moreover, it's possible to find the **real names of the files, the URL to them inside the GCP bucket (the files inside the bucket changed their name for their sha1 hash) and the sha1 hash of each file.**